View Exe Manifest

 Note as well that I am paid to work on InstallShield, so I may be biased when I recommend things like upgrading. :)

 Dry feet are caused by a lack of moisture in the skin.
 There are several common factors that can lead to dry feet, including: Excessively hot showers or baths A skin condition that dries the skin.
 One of the most popular remedies to remove cracked feet is to scrub simply with a pumice stone.
 Start by soaking your feet in warm soapy water to soften the hard dead skin on feet.
 You can then use the pumice stone to scrub the area to remove the dead skin.
 After you have scrubbed, you can then dry and moisturize your feet.
-Dry cracked skin on feet If you would rather try other ways to manage the symptoms of your cracked heels and dry feet, you can simply visit the skin care aisle and grab a hydrating cream or lotion with shea butter or aloe.
+If you would rather try other ways to manage the symptoms of your cracked heels and dry feet, you can simply visit the skin care aisle and grab a hydrating cream or lotion with shea butter or aloe.

 Not the answer you're looking for?
 Browse other questions tagged windowsmanifestinstallshield or ask your own question.